 Conclusion

-One of the reasons BEC scams are on the rise is due to an increase in the number of remote work happening all around the world.
+One of the reasons BEC scams are on the rise is due to an increase in the number of remote work opportunities happening all around the world.
 In the last year alone, the Federal Bureau of Investigation has received around 20,000 complaints.
 The blog explores all the fundamentals of Business Email Compromise (BEC) attacks, why they are dangerous and difficult to detect and how to protect your business from them.
-For more informative blogs on emails, email technologies, and steps to do when your email is hacked, check out the blog section!
+For more informative blogs on emails, email technologies, and steps to take when your email is hacked, check out the blog section!